-Back in 2014, I spent a fun filled, albeit cold, long weekend in Chicago.
+Back in 2014, I spent a fun-filled, albeit cold, long weekend in Chicago.
 Even though it’s a short one-hour flight from Toronto, I’d never once visited the Windy City.
-My time in Chicago was so great, that it now competes with San Francisco for being my all-time favourite American City.
+My time in Chicago was so great, that it now competes with San Francisco for being my all-time favorite American City.

 A Weekend in Chicago, Illinois